weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 ### Explaination

-Initial the complete tree will be check from the detector.
+the complete tree will be check from the detector on initial.

 After the initial check, the app component in default mode will check multiple times itself and the children of it.

 When click on `detectChanges` of a node in the tree, itself and its children will be checked.
 If you don't use `detach` the ChangeDetection will start at the top of the tree and check until the origin of the detection event.

-And again, default, app will check them children multiple times.
+And again, default, app will check their children multiple times.

 What happens with `markForCheck`: